HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 Full-grain leather is found most commonly on heavyweight boots and is typically the toughest, most durable, and most water resistant.

-They require ample break-in time and is not as breathable as other materials.
+They require ample break-in time and are not as breathable as other materials.

 Ashley and Andrew's hiking boots with a view of the Grand Canyon in the background